 Members are non-governmental professionals not primarily involved in full-time floodplain management.

 Members are registered, full or part-time students interested in floodplain management.

 Only Full members of the Association are full voting members.

-The Association treasurer will be responsible for sending out notices and collecting dues and will be assisted in this responsibility by the members of the membership committee.
+The Association Treasurer will be responsible for sending out notices and collecting dues and will be assisted in the responsibility by the members of the membership committee.

 Article 2 – Meeting of the General Membership

 Annual meeting – the annual meeting of the Association shall be held in accordance with the constitution and bylaws and shall nominate and elect a Board of Directors for the Association; may establish policy by resolution; may amend the bylaws; may consider and revise proposed amendments to the constitution; and may conduct other business and activities.

 The annual meeting shall be held at such time, date and place as may be designated by the Board of Directors.

 Nominations for the Board of Directors shall be submitted by members in good standing and shall be by verbal or written communication to the Board of Directors prior to the deadline date assigned.
 The deadline for nominations will be established by the Chair of the Board of Directors and shall be submitted to the general membership at least 30 days prior to the Annual Meeting.